-- Have a medical expense in a Prior Quarter month.
-The medical expense can be paid or unpaid. - Meet all eligibility requirements in the month the medical expense was incurred. - 2) SLMB and QI-1
+- Be pregnant, in the postpartum period, or under age 19; - Have a medical expense in a Prior Quarter month.
+The medical expense can be paid or unpaid; and - Meet all eligibility requirements in the month the medical service occurred. - 2) SLMB and QI-1